Peshawari Kadhai Gosht Recipe

 How To Make Peshawari Gosht

-Wash 5-6 medium-sized tomatoes and cut them in a criss-cross manner at the bottom using a sharp paring knife.
+Step 1: Wash 5-6 medium-sized tomatoes and cut them in a crisscross pattern at the bottom with a sharp paring knife.

 Criss cross made at the base of tomatoes.